Veterans Aid through the years – see VA’s Timeline for more past, present and future events:

 *A lucky escape in the Grand Harbour at Valletta, Malta, in 1924 led to the founding of the charity H10, now known as Veterans Aid.
 See more here.

-1932 Our first home – canteen and recreation, called H10 opened at 59a Belvedere Road, Embankment.
+1932 Our first home – a canteen and a recreational room for destitute ex-servicemen, called H10 opened at 59a Belvedere Road, Embankment.

 1936 The audited cost of providing residents with three meals a day was just over £0.07 (7d pre-decimalisation).